AlexandraEL9/course-notes/Week-6-node-apis/node-API-notes.md

 - Useful for building everything from simple sites to full-scale backend systems.

+- Node.js is a free, open source tool that lets you run JavaScript outside the web browser.

+- With Node.js, you can build fast and scalable applications like web servers, APIs, tools, and more.

 **What is an API**
 - API = Application Programming Interface
 - A set of rules that lets software systems communicate.